La Palma evacuees see no end to ordeal after month of volcanic eruption | Headlines

 La Palma evacuees see no end to ordeal after month of volcanic eruption

-Volcanologists have said they cannot predict for how long the volcano will keep expelling molten magma.
+"We come to ask her with faith so that this ends as soon as possible because this is a great misfortune," said Laura Rodriguez, from the village of Tacande, after attending the religious ceremony.
+Carmen del Fresno, from the National Geographic Institute's volcano monitoring department, told Reuters the eruption was unlikely to stop for at least another week, but there was no way to predict how long it would last.

+"Historical records show eruptions lasting 24 to 84 days ...
+It would be logical to assume something within those bounds, but we cannot risk (predicting) anything."
 After being ordered to evacuate, Cruz and Gonzalez first stayed at a relative's farm and then took the caravan to the parking lot where they could get fresh water and a bit of electricity.
 They are now looking into renting an apartment that accepts pets.

 "We don't know when it's going to stop, that's the problem.
 This is nature and we have to deal with it, it's bigger than us," said Gonzalez.
-Added Cruz: "The future is to try to remove what (belongings) we had and to wait for it to end, then get back to the lives we had before, even if it will be more difficult."
-(Writing by Inti Landauro and Andrei Khalip Editing by Peter Graff)
+(Additional reporting by Emma Pinedo in Madrid; Writing by Inti Landauro and Andrei Khalip; Editing by Peter Graff and Karishma Singh)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)